 According to experts, the engagement for LinkedIn published posts has decreased a lot in the past few years.
 And the short-form status update is getting more visibility and engagement.

-Here’s the example for both.
+Here’s an example for both.

-LinkedIn status update:
+- LinkedIn status update

-LinkedIn Pulse article:
+- LinkedIn Pulse article

 See the number of comments, reactions, and shares on both and decide on your own.

 A better option is to post short status updates with videos, images, blog links, or just a simple quote.
 A simple content strategy for LinkedIn is:

 - Provide valuable content according to your niche and core audience.

 - Post at least three to six times a week.

 - Don’t just post your original content; mix it between other sources.